 - $8,200.00/person with 8-9 participants

 - $985.00 single room supplement

 - $330.00/person for the optional balloon ride over Bagan.
-This experience highly recommended and needs to be booked well in advance.
+This experience highly recommended and needs to be booked at least two months in advance.

 Optional Trip Extension

 - $350.00 single room supplement

 For any questions and more information regarding payment please contact Jock at email@example.com

 - 3 domestic flights (MDL-NYU, NYU-HEH, HEH-RGN)

 - Expert leadership, local guides and support staff

 - Domestic luggage handling fees at airports and hotels